10 November 2017Written by ISCD Team

 This transitional period had many historical influences.
 The race to get to space ignited futuristic designs, while the first ‘blockbuster film’ Jaws and the release of the famous Space Invaders video game played with designers’ imaginations.
 With all this going on, we also had lots of patterned wallpapers; usually big, bright flowers or geometric shapes in the colour scheme of orange, yellow, brown, avocado green and white.

 Kitchens were of a similar colour palette with brown, yellow and green taking to the walls, cabinets and floors.
-Having bright yellow linoleum floors were ‘fashionable’ and kitchen islands were introduced as the place for guests to socialise as well as improving function for food preparation.
+Having bright yellow linoleum floors was ‘fashionable’ and kitchen islands were introduced as the place for guests to socialise as well as improving function for food preparation.

 Living areas were just as colourful as the kitchen, often described as ‘futuristic’ with lava lamps, ball chairs and opal glass coffee tables taking centre stage.
 Rooms were filled with shag pile rugs, colourful sofas and plenty of house plants.